omkarkachre/javapracticals/README.md

 Practicals Questions:

-Generate a factorial series\n
+Generate a factorial series
-Generate a fibonacci series\n
+Generate a fibonacci series
-Generate a pyramid of number\n
+Generate a pyramid of number

           1
         2   3